pfillima/fa18-516-06/paper/paper.md

 There are three basic parts to using Azure Stream Analytics.
 The first part is creating a stream job which designates the data source and uses a query language similar to SQL to make any transaformations on the incoming data.
 The third step is specifying where to output the data.

-### Azure Data Lake Store
+### Azure Data Lake Store and Data Lake Analytics

 Data lakes are scalable repositories of data stored in its original format.
 The Azure Data Lake Store allows users to store data within a Hadoop Distributed File System (HDFS) -compliant file system for use with big data analytics.
 Azure Data Lake is a cost-effective way to store scalable unstructured data in secure, active-directory environment.

 The latest release of Azure Data Lake in June, 2018, named Gen2, is multimodal in that there is both BLOB object storage and now file system storage.

-### Azure Data Lake Analytics
+This version has a Hadoop file system with hierarchical directories which allows for higher performance than a flat object namespace.
+This new feature in Gen2 can eliminate unneeded REST service calls, for example in moving files.
+Instead of separate REST service calls for copying a file to a new location and another for deleting the file from its original location, with Gen2 this process can be done in a single operation using file system storage.

 ### Azure Data Catalog